manuelcoca/digital-space/wiki/health/nutrition-lifestyle-guidance.md

 ### Nutrition

--   Low GI (Glycemic Index ) fruits
-    -   Are digested and absorbed more slowly.
--   No refined carbohydrates and harmful fats
+-   No refined carbohydrates
-    -   No bread, pasta, added sugar, fast food etc.
+    -   No bread, pasta, added sugar
 -   No seed oils with high omega-6/3 ratios
     -   Bad for metabolic health.
 Often added to packaged food.
 -   Healthy fat intake